The basics of fatigue:

 The core causes of fatigue are the dysfunctions of one or more organs.
 Here are some examples:

-When should I see a Nutrition Response Testing practitioner for fatigue?
+When should I see an Autonomic Response Testing practitioner for fatigue?

-It is time to seek help from a Nutrition Response Practitioner when you notice mild or severe fatigue is a regular or recurring symptom that you experience, or when it begins to interfere with your life, happiness, productivity and independence.
+It is time to seek help from an Autonomic Response Practitioner when you notice mild or severe fatigue is a regular or recurring symptom that you experience, or when it begins to interfere with your life, happiness, productivity and independence.

 How will Cedar Wood Natural Health Center relieve my fatigue?